hantsy/vertx-sandbox/docs/rest.md

 }
 ```

-Create a class to initialize the sample data.
+Create a class to initialize some sample data.

 ```java
 public class DataInitializer {